 - After they part in anger, the prison is closed and the men transported to the colonies.
 Jamie’s sentence cannot be transmuted to indenture without the direct intervention of the king, so John gets him transferred into service with family friends at Helwater in the Lake District.

-*EPISODE FOUR –
+*EPISODE FOUR – OF LOST THINGS*

 - Fiona talks about the Dunbonnet legend.